gofiber/fiber/README.md

   // Create new Fiber instance
   app := fiber.New()

-  // Define all used middlewares in Use()
+  // Define all used middleware in Use()

   app.Use(func(c *fiber.Ctx) {
     c.Write("Match anything!\n")